jalena/documentation/content/applications/services/helpdesk/overview/sla.rst

    :align: center
    :alt: View of the SLA status analysis report in Odoo Helpdesk

-To add the number of SLAs passed or in progress, click :guilabel:`Measures` and choose from the options available.
+To add the number of SLAs passed or in progress, click the :guilabel:`Measures` button to reveal a drop-down menu of reporting criteria, and choose from the options available based on the measurements preferred.
+Whenever a measurement is picked, a check mark will appear in the drop-down menu to indicate that that measurement is included, and a corresponding new column will emerge in the pivot table to show the relevant calculations.

-To add a group to a row or column, click the plus button (:guilabel:`➕`) next to :guilabel:`Total`, and then select one of the groups.
-To remove one, click the minus button (:guilabel:`➖`) and deselect.
+To add a group to a row or column, click the plus :guilabel:` + ` button next to :guilabel:`Total`, and then select one of the groups.
+To remove one, click the minus :guilabel:` - ` button and deselect.

 Using the Graph view
 --------------------